 If you’re an experienced hiker and looking for something a bit more intense, the famous Angel’s Landing hike is a definite must-do.
 This hike is a strenuous and steep 5.5-mile trip up narrow switchbacks and sheer cliff faces, but the viewpoint at the top is absolutely breathtaking.

 If you plan on doing this hike, make sure you are well prepared with the proper footwear and gear, as there are a few sections that will require climbing up rocky and rough terrain.
+Also not that, due to the popularity of this trail, it’s essential to apply for a permit in advance if you want to hike Angel’s Landing.

 This hike is not suitable for young children or those without a good level of physical fitness, so be aware of that when deciding which hike you and those you’re travelling with will embark on!